Our three large yurts (Buzzard, Badger and Woodpecker) can sleep up to 6 persons. Our smaller yurt (Willow) sleeps up to 4.

 Is there a fridge/freezer?

-Yes there is fridge and a freezer in the barn.
+Yes, each yurt has a fridge (with freezer compartment) located in the communal barn.
 Each yurt also has a cool box to keep things like milk cool and nearby for that essential cup of tea.
-Ice blocks are provided that you can swop out in the yurt freezer.
+Two ice blocks are provided in your yurt's freezer compartment, so that you can swop them out during your stay.

 Can you recommend any additional accommodation in the area?